 Hong Kong remains one of the most attractive locations in Asia for inbound investment.
 Foreign companies are engaged in a number of activities in various industries, from decades-long oil and gas partnerships to short-term technology ventures.
 If your company is expanding into Hong Kong or you need to train your staff on how to properly conduct a business meeting there, read on to discover five Hong Kong business culture principles that are likely to shape your interactions in this exciting market.

-While Hong Kong is undoubtedly influenced by international business practices, there are some principles that stand out as particular to its people: Confucianism, Collectivism, Pluralism, Materialism, and Entrepreneurialism.
+While Hong Kong is undoubtedly influenced by international business practices, there are some principles and philosophies that stand out as particular to its people: Confucianism, Collectivism, Pluralism, Materialism, and Entrepreneurialism.

 In the business context, these principles are likely to manifest in the notion of seniority.
 Senior business leaders enter meetings first, and you should greet them first whenever you encounter a new group of people for the first time.
 You should also be mindful of the fact that seniority will often be shown deference, even in the toughest of business negotiations.
 If you are unaware of who the most senior person is, look for visual clues like other people opening the door for them, pulling back chairs for them to sit, or people waiting for them to sit at a table before anyone else.
 Given the important role of age in Confucian thinking, the most senior business leaders are also likely to be the oldest ones in the group.

-Society in Hong Kong is collectivistic.
-This means that individuals tend to perceive themselves as fitting into a broader group or category within a culture, and in doing so they sacrifice (willingly, usually) a degree of autonomy.
+Society in Hong Kong might be described as ‘collectivist’ or ‘communitarian’: This means that individuals tend to perceive themselves as fitting into a broader group or category within a culture, and in doing so they sacrifice (willingly, usually) a degree of autonomy.
 Groups rely on definitions for who is in the group and who is not, and the groups attract and manage to maintain a high degree of loyalty.
-This is reflected in collectivistic thinking i.e. thinking that promotes the interests of the group over the interests of individuals therein, even of the leader.
+This is reflected in collectivist thinking i.e. thinking that promotes the interests of the group over the interests of individuals therein, even of the leader.
 Group members also treat themselves and each other with preference.
 While to some Western societies this thinking appears outdated, group members perceive the group to be of considerable value, not least because it confers a sense of belonging and affords a certain degree of protection.

 In the business context, you are likely to see this thinking in groups of people from the same company, groups of people of the same hierarchy, and groups of people with the same business interests.
 In that regard, you can expect groups to support each other near unconditionally in negotiations (even if it at first seems at odds with the goal of the negotiation) and you can expect to have to bear in mind the position and needs of the group over the position and needs of particular individuals.